Offshore Wind Development Is Coming to the Gulf of Mexico

 Even in the Northeast, where states and local governments support OSW, everything has not gone smoothly.
-For example, Avangrid, the prime mover behind Commonwealth Wind, pulled out of Massachusetts’ offshore-wind procurement in December 2022, concluding that the project is no longer viable under the contract conditions reached with the Electric Distribution Companies (EDC) because of historic price increases for global commodities, interest-rate hikes, prolonged inflation, and continued supply-chain constraints.
-(Avangrid pulls out of major Mass. offshore wind procurement.)
+For example, Avangrid, the prime mover behind Commonwealth Wind, pulled out of Massachusetts’ OSW procurement in December 2022, concluding that the project is no longer viable under the contract conditions reached with the Electric Distribution Companies because of historic price increases for global commodities, interest-rate hikes, prolonged inflation, and continued supply-chain constraints.
+(See Avangrid pulls out of major Mass. offshore wind procurement.)
 The dispute is ongoing.

 Lack of Vessels and Crews